 As the name suggests, an unlocked package can be modified after it’s been installed into production.
 Anyone on your team who can make changes to your production org’s metadata will also be able to make changes to the metadata inside the unlocked package.
 Hotfixes made straight into production are a common example of this.
 But here’s the important bit: after spotting and fixing a bug directly in your org, you need to bring the hotfix back into Git to create a new version of the package.
 This way, you won’t lose the hotfix in production when you update the package.
 Otherwise, any changes made to a package’s metadata will be overwritten if you later reinstall or update the package.

 If you delete or change components that are part of a package, Gearset’s problem analyzer gets triggered.
 Gearset will recommend that you don’t deploy these changes or deletions because they will get overwritten when your team makes an update to the package.

 Gearset also helps you detect any changes made to packages in production early on.
 If you are running a change monitoring job for your org, any changes made to components inside an unlocked package are shown on the monitoring history page.
 Changes made to unlocked packages show up under the Packages affected column.

 Questions about unlocked packages?

 For a detailed overview of source-driven processes for Salesforce and advice on starting out with Salesforce DX for DevOps, see our whitepapers on Version control for Salesforce and Adopting Salesforce DX.
 Are you already using unlocked packages in your development process?
-We'd love to hear how Gearset is helping you, and what else we could do to improve your journey with DX development.
-Let us know your thoughts via the in-app chat, drop us an email at [email protected] or leave us a suggestion on our feedback forum.
+We’d love to hear how Gearset is helping you, and what else we could do to improve your journey with DX development.
+Let us know your thoughts via the live chat, drop us an email at [email protected] or leave us a suggestion on our feedback forum.